 10 Qs with MAGGIE JARRY

-M.Div., Emergency Coordinator, Substance Abuse and Mental Health Services Administration Headquarters, U.S. Department of Health, and Mental Hygiene
+Emergency Coordinator, Substance Abuse and Mental Health Services Administration Headquarters, U.S. Department of Health and Human Services

 1. HOW DID YOU GET STARTED IN THE INDUSTRY?

 6. HAVE YOU READ A RECENT ARTICLE OR BOOK THAT INSPIRED YOU?